2024 SOFI MALT GREAT ETHIOPIAN RUN INTERNATIONAL 10KM

 How can I get my result?

-Who are the elites taking part?
+Who are the elite athletes taking part?

 When and where is the pre-race press conference and do I need a ticket for this?